 The phrase about “greener grass” has come to communicate that we shouldn’t desire what our neighbour has; but I had a new thought the other day.

 So, it’s spring and I’m trying to get the garden back up.
-And you must know that I’m not the greatest at this gardening thing, I’m just really trying cos I believe in it 😅
+And you must know that I’m not the greatest at this gardening thing, I’m just really trying cos I believe in it and all its benefits😅

-Anyway…So, I was watering the grass….my very brown, dry, and sad-looking grass; and took a look next door to see how their grass is doing.
-And it was a far cry from mine – very green, very inviting.
+Anyway…So, I was watering the grass….my very brown, dry, and sad-looking grass; and I took a look next door to see how their grass is doing.
+And it was a far cry from mine – very green, very luscious, very inviting.

 The first thought that came to mind was the “grass always seems greener on the other side” phrase but in a “consoling myself” kind of way, you know.
 Like “their grass might look greener but you don’t know their problems” 😂🙈.